ANSI Z535.4 Safety Labels

-When installing labels on equipment we recommend to keep in mind the following criteria:
+When installing labels on equipment we recommend keeping in mind the following criteria:

-• Insure that the surface to which the label(s) will be applied on is clean and free of dirt, dust, grease and moisture.
-If the surface is painted, insure that the paint is dry.
+- Ensure that the surface to which the label(s) will be applied on is clean and free of dirt, dust, grease and moisture.
+If the surface is painted, ensure that the paint is dry.

 - Press the label on after applying it to the surface.
 One or more passes over with a rag or roller will ensure that the label is completely glued on the surface and will not fall off.